Election 2020: Labour takes aim at supermarkets over grocery prices; pledges investigation into cost of building supplies

-Labour has promised to launch investigations to make sure Kiwis aren't being ripped off when buying groceries and building supplies.
+Labour has promised to launch investigations to make sure New Zealanders aren't being ripped off when buying groceries and building supplies.

 Jacinda Ardern said a recently completed market study into fuel costs had shown prices were too high at the pump - and now two more studies would look into supermarket pricing of groceries, and building supplies.